Six operations formalism for generalized operads: The functor .

 \end{theorem} \begin{proof} Keeping with our conventions of suppressing superscripts, (see Appendix $\ref{FCA})$, we emphasize that this is really two statements: $D^+{L^!}^+\cong L^-D^+$ and $D^-{L^!}^-\cong L^+D^-$ (after Remark $\ref{LRminusrmk}$ and Corollary $\ref{oddLskriek}$).
 However, the argument that we use is completely symmetric.

 Let $\op{P}\in\mathbb{F}_1$-$\op{O}ps$.
 First, if we forget the differentials and merely consider the underlying graded $\mathbb{F}_2$-$\op{O}ps$, we see:

 where $\ast$ means linear dual.

 So it remains to check that this isomorphism respects the Feynman transform differentials on both sides.
-Recall (section 7.3 of \cite{KW}) that the differential in $D(\op{P})$ is defined to be the adjoint of the map:
+Let $e_w\subset Iso(\mathbb{F}_1\downarrow w)$ be the full subcategory whose objects are the degree 1 morphisms of $\mathbb{F}_1$.
+Recall (section 7.3 of \cite{KW}) that the differential in $D(\op{P})$ is defined as a composite of the form: